Programs for Everyone

 English as a Second Language Program

-The Intensive English as a Second Language (IESL) Program provides instruction in English language and American culture for international students interested in pursuing a degree at Michigan Tech.
+The Intensive English as a Second Language (IESL) Program provides instruction in English for academic purposes and North American culture for international students interested in pursuing a degree at Michigan Tech.

 IESL classes follow Michigan Tech’s academic calendar and are offered during fall, spring, and summer semesters.
-IESL courses include all language skills: reading/vocabulary, writing, grammar, and listening/speaking at the intermediate, advanced and transitional levels.
+IESL courses include all language skills: reading/vocabulary, writing/grammar, and listening/speaking/pronunciation at the intermediate, advanced and transitional levels.

 For more information, contact the IESL Program at email@example.com or call 906-487-2540.